Working as a sports coach offers a rewarding career helping individuals and teams across all sporting areas and

 What to expect

 - The majority of sports coaches in the UK are volunteers and less than a quarter of coaches receive payment for their coaching, while 70% are qualified (UK Coaching).

 - Coaches work in different environments, from gyms to playing fields and sometimes in adverse weather conditions.

 - Women are currently underrepresented as coaches, making up just 30% of the workforce.
-However, initiatives such as Women into Coaching - This Girl Can and Women in Sport exist to help increase the number of women taking part in sport, including coaching.
+However, initiatives such as Women in Sport exist to help increase the number of women taking part in sport, including coaching.

 - Unsocial hours and fixed-term contracts mean the job may have an impact on your personal life.